 NATL: NCR Atleos declined during the quarter alongside other companies that have meaningful debt loads, even though the company is performing well and guided to a strong 2025.
-We believe most of NATL's stock decline was non-fundamentally driven, and the stock is an attractive combination of a low valuation and solid growth prospects (company has guided to ~20% adjusted EPS growth in 2025).
-We also see the company's leverage ratios continuing to drop quickly as the company prioritizes debt paydown, which could lead to a more favorable rating from quantitative investors, which we think are likely penalizing the company's stock.
+We believe most of NATL's stock decline was non-fundamentally driven, and the stock is an attractive combination of a low valuation and solid growth prospects (company guiding to \sim 20% adjusted EPS growth in 2025).
+We also see the company's leverage

-Portfolio holdings are from a representative account managed within the investment composite.
+5 Portfolio holdings are from a representative account managed within the investment composite.
 The representative account is selected based on account characteristics that Clifford Capital believes accurately represent the investment strategy as a whole.
 Should these characteristics change materially, Clifford Capital may select a different representative account.
 Holdings may change daily and may vary among accounts, which may contribute to different investment results.